Gender Equality & Sport+ Conference 2025

 Session 2: Who is responsible for preventing and responding to gender-based violence?

-This session will delve deeper into institutional responsibility, prevention and responding, disclosure mechanisms, and experiences, media reporting, and the alignment of global frameworks with global experiences and voices.
+This session delved deeper into institutional responsibility, prevention and responding, disclosure mechanisms, and experiences, media reporting, and the alignment of global frameworks with global experiences and voices.

 Panelists: